-Both Lee et al. (1999) and Jou et al. (2008) have tested the GBVTD and GVTD techniques respectively with analytic datasets and confirmed the accuracy of these two methods.
+- Both Lee et al. (1999) and Jou et al. (2008) have tested the GBVTD and GVTD techniques respectively with analytic datasets and confirmed the accuracy of these two methods.
 Murillo et al. (2011) further assessed the ability of GBVTD to retrieve low-wavenumber wind structure by comparing simultaneous single Doppler and dual-Doppler retrievals in Hurricane Danny (1999) using ground-based radar observations.
-However, no previous studies to the authors' knowledge have conducted a detailed comparison of the Fourier decomposition of the wind field between the ground-based single Doppler and airborne dual-Doppler wind retrievals.
-We have already shown that wavenumber 0 tangential wind from the dual Doppler analyses can be accurately retrieved by the GVTD-improved algorithm in section 4.1.
-With the confidence of the performance of the GVTD technique, the next step is to examine the low-wavenumber structure and applicability of a steady-state assumption of the dual clarity, we use the term "harmonics" to refer to Fourier decomposition in $V_d D/R_T$ around the ring, and "wavenumbers" to refer to the components of tangential wind which are constructed from combinations of the observed Doppler harmonics. $V_d D/R_T$ constructed from both analyses are dominated by a single harmonic pattern with very similar magnitude.
+However, no previous studies to the authors' knowledge have conducted a detailed comparison of the Fourier decomposition of the wind field between single Doppler and airborne dual-Doppler wind retrievals.
+275 We have already shown that wavenumber 0 tangential wind from the dual Doppler analyses can be accurately retrieved by the - GVTD-improved algorithm in section 4.1.
+With the confidence of the performance of the GVTD technique, the next step is to examine the low-wavenumber structure and applicability of a steady-state assumption of the dual Doppler analysis.

+Figure 5a displays $V_d D/R_T$ on a ring at the RMW (18 km) derived from the dual Doppler and single Doppler analyses.
+For clarity, we use the term "harmonics" to refer to Fourier decomposition in $V_d D/R_T$ around the ring, and "wavenumbers" to refer to the components of tangential wind which are constructed from combinations of the observed Doppler harmonics. $V_d D/R_T$ constructed from both analyses are dominated by a single harmonic pattern with very similar magnitude.
 Nevertheless, a small difference of $V_d D/R_T$ pattern between the two analyses is evident.
 The discrepancies of the pattern and magnitude suggest that higher harmonics of the $V_d D/R_T$ coefficients are different.